Training Objects: Creating Test Data for Jazz Tutorials

 4. Click [Open].
 In this context this means “Select” and the selected objects are downloaded into the appropriate Jazz folders.

-You don’t need to do every step of this topic in order: for example, if you don’t want file FR you can skip that section.
-However, to create file CUSTF you must have created file IN1.
+You don’t need to do every step of this topic: for example, if you don’t want file Parts and Orders you can skip those section.
+However, to create file CUSTF you must have created file IN1, and to create file IN1 you must first have created file FR.
 Such dependencies are noted.
 Material specific to Micro Focus will be in Appendix 1: Micro Focus, and material specific to z/OS will be in Appendix 2: Z/OS so that irrelevant material does not get in your way.

-Start with the next section, Create Sequential File IN1, as this illustrates creating files with both zOS and Micro Focus.
-Later this chapter mostly uses Micro Focus projects called CWSProject, ACCT, or TstSQL.
+Start with the next section, Create VSAM File FR, as it discusses creating a VSAM file with Micro Focus and with z/OS.
+Later this chapter mostly uses Micro Focus projects called CWSProject, ACCT, TstSQL, or JCLX/JCL.
 Wherever this chapter refers to (for example) “The ACCT button” or “The ACCT project”, then substitute the name of your own MF Project.
-In the graphic directly below this is the button [CWSProject].
-If you’re using zOS the button will be [Job Results].
+If you’re using z/OS the button will be [Job Results].

 Create VSAM File FR

-This is similar, using programs FRW to write the file and FRR to read it, but a difference is that FR is a VSAM file so a VSAM cluster is needed.
+This must be done first. using program FRW to write the file and FRR to read it.
+FR is a VSAM file so a VSAM cluster is needed.

 Create VSAM Cluster